CaptainFact/captain-fact-overlay-injector/README.md

   * @param {object} video - The video tag as returned by videosSelectorFunc
   * @param {object} adapters - adapters list for different types of players.
 Only `html5` is supported at the moment
   * You can also implement your own, check `src/lib/video_adapters/html5.js` if you need an example.
+  * Injector support a null return value, which can be used if you just want to display facts without player binding.
   */
   getPlayer: (video, adapters) => adapters.HTML5(myDiv.querySelector('video')),